 An intensive study of theoretical concepts of music organization, including notation, melody, rhythm and harmony.
-Beginning functional keyboard study.
 Taken concurrently with MUS 1611; music majors and minors; others with consent of theory coordinator.

 Concurrent enrollment in MUS 1601 may be required based on theory placement examination.